olli991/mib-std2-pq-zr-toolbox/README.md

 Q: Why Toolbox is not compatible with GEM 3.5 or lower?
 A: GEM 3.5 and lower cannot run scripts

+Q: I instaled Toolbox and want to update my firmware from 02xx version to 04xx version.
+Will Toolbox remain installed after the update?
+A: No, Toolbox will be deleted as when update happens /tsd/etc/persistence/esd folder gets cleaned.
+So you will need to install the Toolbox again.

 Q: How to make screenshots?
 A: Press and hold MEDIA key until you hear confirmation sound